Draconic Wicca 101

 Draconic Wicca is very complex and a path for serious practitioners, often dangerous to beginners and baby witches.
 If you choose to walk it, please do a lot of research and when you are ready, you must go into this with integrity and honor.
 Blessed be, witches and pagans!

 Our Founder, Ame likes to joke that she is 1/2 pagan and 1/2 Recovering Catholic due to her Native (Cree) and Italian heritage.
 She is a lifelong pagan, an environmental educator, and a licensed wildlife rehabilitator.
 Ame writes about honoring nature, animal spirit guides, crystals, and holidays.
-She also does our social media pages.
+Check out our books on Amazon.
 You can learn more about us HERE.